Serj-Sxhx/Vaults/01 Projects/_PxP Homepage.md

 You're looking through the ever-increasing digital aperture into my mind and personality.
 This is a place to dive into my rationale

 Much of what I have to say has already been said.
-I simply re-synthesize it for modern times because people don't hear it.
+I simply re-synthesize it for modern times because people don't hear it or forget.
 I write and speak passionately, while standing on the shoulders of [these giants](https://www.notion.so/sxhx/Serj-s-Creative-Lineage-7eb7113a0ef64efd81e0681ddf451c85).

 ![[Gold Divider for Notion.png]]